Darien Library, 1441 Post Road (at Hecker Avenue), Darien, Connecticut 06820. Phone: 203-655-1234

 Vice President-Programs Pete Kenyon welcomes ideas for future meetings.

-May 18, 2013.
-"Blogging Your Genealogy."
+January 25, 2014.
+"Digitizing Genealogy."
 Presented by Philip Hayes.
 Combining the power of technology and the primary sources from historical documents, Phil developed his own family history Website based on the Word Press Content Management System (Our Family History - Phil and Colleen Hayes).
 It has inspired many people to develop an interest in the family’s history and has connected Phil to several undiscovered relatives and their family stories.
 In 2010 Phil developed a presentation aimed at teaching amateur and professional genealogists how to document their family’s history on the internet using a blog.
 If genealogists want to get the most out of their efforts, there are some basic strategies that must be employed.
-These strategies were fully covered in his program.
-Handout.

 Phil is the CEO of Sirius Innovations, LLC.
 In that position he served as Technology Solutions Consultant and Web Applications Programmer for Fortune 500 companies, large municipalities, and hospitals.
 He is fluent in SQL, ColdFusion, PHP, and Javascriipt programming languages.
 He is also a power user of of the WordPress Content Management System, commonly used for blogging.
 Phil is a member of numerous historical and genealogy societies, including the Association of Professional Genealogists.